codealoy/codealoy/CONTRIBUTING.md

   > This will start the server at `http://localhost:3000`

-- Start Caddy server: `caddy reverse-proxy --change-host-header --from codealoy.localhost --to http://localhost:3000`
+- Start Caddy server: `caddy reverse-proxy --change-host-header --from codealoy.local --to http://localhost:3000`

-  > This will start a reverse proxy at `codealoy.localhost` domain, which will forward requests to `localhost:3000`
+  > This will start a reverse proxy at `codealoy.local` domain, which will forward requests to `localhost:3000`

 - Done.
-Now you can visit the site from your browser using `https://codealoy.localhost`
+Now you can visit the site from your browser using `https://codealoy.local`